daviddwlee84/personal-website/content/en/home/competition.md

   date_start = "2015-05-01"
   date_end = "2015-08-31"
   description = """
-  Designed a platform called Skill Exchange -  maa talent and skill exchange platfom which matches people with their know-how and what they want to learn.
+  Designed a platform called Skill Exchange -  maa talent and skill exchange platform which matches people with their know-how and what they want to learn.
 Finally, we get honorable award.
   """

 [[experience]]